2014–15 Saint Mary's Gaels women's basketball team

-The 2014–15 Saint Mary's Gaels women's basketball team will represent Saint Mary's College of California in the 2014–15 college basketball season.
+The 2014–15 Saint Mary's Gaels women's basketball team represented Saint Mary's College of California in the 2014–15 college basketball season.
 It was head coach Paul Thomas's ninth season at Saint Mary's.
-The Gaels, members of the West Coast Conference, play their home games at the McKeon Pavilion.
+The Gaels, members of the West Coast Conference, played their home games at the McKeon Pavilion.
 They finished the season 23–11, 13–5 in WCC play to finish in a tie for third place.
 They lost in the quarterfinals of the WCC women's basketball tournament to BYU.
-They were invited to the Women's National Invitation Tournament where they defeated Hawaii in the first round, Fresno State in the second round and Sacramento State in the third round before losing to UCLA in the quarterfinals.
+They were invited to the Women's National Invitation Tournament, where they defeated Hawaii in the first round, Fresno State in the second round and Sacramento State in the third round before losing to UCLA in the quarterfinals.